KarstenFelgendreher/DatSciProjectDatPrep/README.md

 The raw data can be obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-+CodeBook.md contains the Codebook.
+CodeBook.md contains the Codebook.

-+CleaningDataProject.R contains the script
+CleaningDataProject.R contains the script